farahc123/tech501-bench-udemy-pathways/Project 10/README.md

 - **Manifest file**: a YAML file that describes the desired state of the K8s objects you want to create/manage (i.e. it's declarative) and can be reused across environments; you can group multiple related resources in one file and delineate them with `---`, but I have separated them; these resources are then created with a `kubectl apply -f <file path>` command
 - **Minikube**: a development/learning tool that allows you to run a single-node K8s cluster on your local machine
 - **Ingress**: if you  have multiple services that need to be accessed via the same external IP, this add-on routes traffic to a service based on hostnames or paths; [see example here](example-ingress.yml)

+### Managed K8s services

+- a paid service in which a third party (e.g. EKS, AKS, GKE) handles the lifecycle of Kubernetes clusters to simplify containerised environments for the client
+- **Benefits of using a managed K8s service**:
+  - reduced need for in-house expertise, which is usually required when you're running a K8s environment at scale
+  - frees up teams from configuring/managing K8s so they can focus less on the infrastructure and more on the product
+  - usually offer enhanced security protocols
+- **Downsides of using a managed K8s service:**
+  - they come with an added cost
+  - you may have less control over some aspects of the cluster environment

+### Container security

+- you should store contained on secure registries/repositories with access control, otherwise they can be modified, deleted, or be subject to data breaches
+- you should also sign images e.g. through Docker Content Trust or Notary to verify your images
+- use vulnerability scanners on images
+- to reduce attack surfaces, you should include only the components the application needs in the container
+- use trustworthy (e.g. official/maintained) images
+- isolate container networks
+- **Pros of using maintained images as base container images**:
+  - reliable
+  - have clear documentation
+  - best practices are usually implemented already
+  - easy to pull
+- **Cons**:
+  - less flexibility in terms of customisation
+  - you have no control over their size (e.g. if you only need some features), which can increase performance overhead
+  - you may become too dependent on the developer which could introduce issues in the long run
+  - if you're deploying at scale, there may be costs incurred

 **Kubernetes architecture diagrams by Labex:**
 ![`alt text`](images/image-2.png)